Reality Check on Anemia — Chronic Kidney Disease

 To help make sense of this new research, MMIT's team of experts has analyzed the data for you and summarized the key findings:

-- Payer Insights: Under the pharmacy benefit, more than 56% of the lives under commercial formularies are covered with utilization management restrictions
+- Payer Insights: Under the pharmacy benefit, about 39% of the lives under commercial formularies are covered with utilization management restrictions

 What can pharma do to curb this trend and overcome these challenges?